scverse/muon/README.md

 ### I/O with `.h5mu` files

-`muon` operates on multimodal data (MuData) that represents modalities as collections of AnnData objects.
-These collections can be saved to disk and retrieved using HDF5-based `.h5mu` files, which design is based on `.h5ad` file structure.
+Basic `.h5mu` files I/O functionality is implemented in [mudata](https://github.com/pmbio/mudata) and is exposed in `muon`.
+A `MuData` object represents modalities as collections of `AnnData` objects, and these collections can be saved on disk and retrieved using HDF5-based `.h5mu` files, which design is based on `.h5ad` file structure.

 ```py
 mdata.write("pbmc_10k.h5mu")